mhekkel/libzeep/docs/lib-generic.rst

 The configuration file
 ^^^^^^^^^^^^^^^^^^^^^^

 In :ref:`file_zeep_config.hpp` you can find a couple of flags that influence what parts of libzeep should be left out.
-The first is to enable building a :cpp:class:`zeep::http::preforked_server` class, probably only useful in a UNIX context.
+The first is to enable building a :cpp:class:`zeep::http::daemon` class that can actually run as a daemon, probably only useful in a UNIX context.

 The other flag allows the compilation of code that uses resources.
 Resources in a libzeep context are a bit different from their counterparts in MacOS and Windows.
 Libzeep uses *mrc* to bundle resources in an executable.
 Especially for small web applications this makes installation very easy at the cost of configurability.
 See `github pages for mrc <https://forge.hekkelman.net/maarten/mrc>`_ for more information.